lloesche/valheim-server-docker/README.md

 If you want to play with friends over the Internet and are behind NAT make sure that UDP ports 2456-2458 are forwarded to the container host.
 Also ensure they are publicly accessible in any firewall.

-If your server name does not show up in the server list  a couple of minutes after startup you likely have a firewall issue.

 There is more info in section [Finding Your Server](#finding-your-server).

 For LAN-only play see section [Steam Server Favorites & LAN Play](#steam-server-favorites--lan-play)